 6. Drug-Seeking Behavior

-People who are addicted to substances like fentanyl will often go to great lengths to obtain the drug.
-Common drug-seeking behaviors include “doctor shopping” to get more than one prescription for the drug, stealing prescriptions from friends or family, and stealing or borrowing money in order to buy the drug.
+People addicted to substances like fentanyl will often go to great lengths to obtain the drug.
+Common drug-seeking behaviors include “doctor shopping” to get more than one prescription for the drug, stealing prescriptions from friends or family, and stealing or borrowing money to buy the drug.

 7. Experiencing Negative Life Consequences

 Drug addiction can negatively impact every aspect of a person’s life.
-Unfortunately, many people struggling with fentanyl addiction will continue to abuse the drug despite these negative consequences.
-Life consequences that may occur as a result of fentanyl abuse and addiction including financial hardships, losing friends or loved ones, job loss, and legal trouble.
+Unfortunately, many people struggling with fentanyl addiction will continue to use the drug despite these negative consequences.
+Life consequences that may occur due to fentanyl use and addiction include financial hardships, losing friends or loved ones, job loss, and legal trouble.

 Getting Help For Fentanyl Addiction

-If you or someone you know is struggling with an addiction to fentanyl, the best decision you can make is to seek help or provide support for your loved one as they seek treatment.
-At Vertava Health Massachusetts, formerly Swift River, we offer individualized plans of recovery to help you or loved one overcome fentanyl addiction and lead a fulfilling life in sobriety.
+If you or someone you know is struggling with an addiction to fentanyl, the best decision you can make is to seek fentanyl addiction treatment options in Massachusetts.
+At Vertava Health Massachusetts, we offer individualized plans of recovery to help you or your loved one overcome fentanyl addiction and lead a fulfilling life in sobriety.